-We estimated the grant date fair value of the Co-Founder Grants using a model based on multiple stock price paths developed through the use of a Monte Carlo simulation that incorporates into the valuation the possibility that the Stock Price Targets may not be satisfied.
-The average grant date fair value of each Co-Founder Grant was estimated to be \$10.60 per share, and we will recognize total stock-based compensation expense of \$156.2 million over the requisite service period of each tranche, which ranged from 2.9 to 6.9 years, using the accelerated attribution method.
+We estimated the grant date fair value of Mr. Houston's Co-Founder Grant using a model based on multiple stock price paths developed through the use of a Monte Carlo simulation that incorporates into the valuation the possibility that the Stock Price Targets may not be satisfied.
+The average grant date fair value of the Co-Founder Grant was estimated to be \$10.60 per share, and we will recognize total stock-based compensation expense of \$109.6 million over the requisite service period of each tranche, which ranged from 2.9 to 6.9 years, using the accelerated attribution method.
 If the Stock Price Targets are met sooner than the derived service period, we will adjust our stock-based compensation to reflect the cumulative expense associated with the vested awards.
-We will recognize stock-based compensation expense if the requisite service period is provided, regardless of whether the market conditions are achieved.
-In March 2020, Mr. Ferdowsi resigned as a member of the board and as an officer of the company.
-As a result, he ceased to satisfy the service-based vesting condition of his Co-Founder Grant as of March 19, 2020 (the "Expiration Date").
-None of the 4.4 million RSAs subject to Mr. Ferdowsi's Co-Founder Grant had vested prior to the Expiration Date.
-Accordingly, all were forfeited by Mr. Ferdowsi and reacquired by the company as of that date.
-This forfeiture also resulted in a full reversal of the historical stock-based compensation expense related to Mr. Ferdowsi's award that had been recognized by the company prior to the Expiration Date.
-Any future stock-based compensation expense that would have been taken related to Mr. Ferdowsi's award will be cancelled.
-See "Co-Founder Grants" below.
+We will recognize stock-based compensation expense if the requisite service period is provided, regardless of whether the market conditions are achieved